 Dr. Cohen is a Dental Organization for Conscious Sedation member and has provided sedation dentistry for nearly 30 years.
 In Covina, CA, Oral sedation dentistry allows patients who struggle with dental anxiety to get the professional dental care they need without feeling scared or anxious.

 Oral sedation takes a combination of medications that allow you to feel comfortable and relaxed, allowing the dentist to complete treatment effectively.

 Conscious sedation dentistry is safe and highly effective in allowing patients to receive dental treatment.
 Some patients may fall asleep during the procedure; others remain awake while relaxed and responsive.

 Our dentist near you will carefully evaluate you to determine whether oral sedation dentistry is right for you.
-If yes, we will review detailed instructions on how to prepare for your appointment.
+If yes, we will review detailed instructions on preparing for your appointment.

 Some patients want oral sedation for extractions, root canal treatment, and long appointments.
 If you’re fearful about your next dental cleaning, our dentist can help you determine whether oral sedation is appropriate for the procedure.

 Besides oral sedation, we also have a therapy dog to help our patients relax during their appointments.
 Our therapy dog is available by appointment.

 Dr. Cohen has helped hundreds of patients overcome their fear of dental visits.
 Please book an appointment today to discuss how we can help you with your dental anxiety.
 The longer you postpone your dental treatments, the higher the risk of developing long-term dental problems.
 Contact the dental practice if you’re looking for a well-established dental office that offers oral sedation dentistry.